Gym vs home workout. Which one should I choose?

 1. Unnecessary distractions

-Working out at home means you can exercise whenever you want.
-But that also means it’s easy to get caught up with distractions including checking your office email, doing household chores, running after the kids, etc., and skip out on your workout.
+When you’re working out at home vs gym, it’s easy to get caught up with distractions including checking your office email, doing household chores, etc., and skip out on your workout.
 So unless you’re high on self-motivation, home workouts might not be your best bet.

 2. Limited space and equipment

 If you love a bit of friendly competition, then working out at home could get pretty boring.
-After all, it’s always thrilling to run faster than the guy on the next treadmill, isn’t it?
+After all, it’s always thrilling to run faster than the guy on the next treadmill, right?

 4. Lack of guidance